 - Obtain the defendants’ safety record

 - Get the full background and history on the conductor, rail switch operators, etc.

 - Communicate with prosecuting attorney if any criminal proceedings are involved

-- Determine the best legal venue determined by substantive law and choice
+- Determine the best legal venue determined by substantive law and choice of law issues

 - Identify any governmental entities involved